objectionary/news.eolang.org/_posts/2022/11/2022-11-25-xmir-guide.md

 which we use to represent a parsed [EO](https://www.eolang.org) object.
-It is a pretty simple format, which has a few important tricks, which I share below in this blog post.
+It is a pretty simple format, which has a few important tricks that I share below in this blog post.
 You may also want to check our [schema](https://en.wikipedia.org/wiki/XML_schema):
 [`XMIR.xsd`][xsd]
 (it is also [rendered in HTML](https://www.eolang.org/XMIR.html),